DiscoverMeteor/DiscoverMeteor_De/README.md

-Here are a couple of comments for the current version of the (ongoing) translation
+Here are a couple of comments for the current version of the (ongoing) translation:

+#### We don't translate slugs

 #### A couple of english terms to stick with - even in german: